13th Republican People's Party Extraordinary Convention: Analysis

 The substantial victory for Baykal was not necessarily a result of a better campaign in relation to that of Sarıgül.
 Rather, the party election rules which uses a delegate system to elect a leader heavily favours the incumbent.
 This is because the party leader has a large influence over who the delegates are, meaning that it is unlikely that their votes would sway in accordance to leadership campaigns due to existing vested interests.
 The election system, which only gives just over a thousand party delegates the vote, is a key issue of debate in Turkish politics in general, as it is seen as a key limitation to inner-party democracy.
 The lack of a leader's accountability to their own party has arguably resulted in large-scale political apathy within Turkey, since leaders have continued to remain as party leaders regardless of how disappointing their election performances have been.
 An example is former Democratic Left Party leader Bülent Ecevit, who stayed on as leader even though his party went from winning 22.2% of the vote in the 1999 general election to winning just 1.2% in the 2002 general election.
 Denis Baykal is another example, since he refused to resign after his party was wiped out in the 1999 general election for winning less than the 10% threshold necessary to win parliamentary representation.

 Aftermath

 Deniz Baykal continued to lead the CHP until 2010, while Mustafa Sarıgül was eventually expelled from the party by the new members of the Supreme Discipline Tribunal by the popular vote of 15 members in March 2005, accused of inciting aggression during the convention.
 He founded the Turkish Change Movement (TDH), though he supported Kemal Kılıçdaroğlu after he was elected CHP leader in the 2010 ordinary convention.
-He was readmitted into the party ahead of the 2014 local elections during which he was the CHP's metropolitan mayoral candidate for İstanbul.
+He was readmitted into the party ahead of the 2014 local elections during which he was the CHP's metropolitan mayoral candidate for Istanbul.